-Tamara Kraljic is counsel in the Washington, D.C. office of Hughes Hubbard & Reed LLP, where she works principally with the Arbitration and the Anti-Corruption & Internal Investigations practice groups.
-As part of her dispute resolution practice, Tamara has successfully represented clients in US state and federal court proceedings, commercial and investment arbitration proceedings and contested proceedings before the World Bank Group.
-With respect to her white-collar defense practice, she has assisted clients in resolution efforts with various national enforcement agencies, including the US Department of Justice, the US Securities and Exchange Commission, the UK Serious Fraud Office and the French Parquet National Financier.
-She advises clients in matters involving the US Foreign Corrupt Practices Act (FCPA) the UK Bribery Act, corporate governance, and securities laws.
-Tamara has extensive experience in conducting global compliance risk assessments, internal investigations and business partner reviews for her clients’ operations in Europe, Asia and sub-Saharan Africa.
-She has also led extensive anti-corruption compliance due diligence in the mergers & acquisitions context.
+Tamara Kraljic is counsel in the Washington, DC office of Hughes Hubbard & Reed LLP.
+Tamara is fluent in English, German and French and advises international clients on high-stakes matters, focusing principally on international dispute resolution, business ethics and compliance and white collar defense work.
+As part of her international dispute resolution practice, Tamara has successfully represented clients in commercial and investment arbitration proceedings, contested proceedings before the World Bank Group as well as US state and federal court proceedings.
+In her compliance, business ethics and white collar defense practice, Tamara has assisted clients in resolution efforts with various national enforcement agencies and advised clients in matters involving international anti-corruption, corporate governance, and securities laws.
+Tamara has extensive experience conducting global compliance risk assessments, internal investigations, M&A due diligence and business partner reviews for her clients’ operations in Europe, Asia and sub-Saharan Africa.
+Tamara has also provided training on ESG and anti-corruption compliance to international clients and conference audiences.

 Before joining Hughes Hubbard, Tamara was an associate in the international arbitration practice group of a major international law firm in Paris, France where she worked on a range of commercial and investment arbitration matters with a particular focus on the energy sector.